 Mass loaded vinyl is having an excellent quality of blocking sound waves and one of the best material in dampening the soundwaves.

-You can stick this to the very first layer on the floor and it is flexible like sheet cover which you can set yourself on top of the floor, make sure every piece overlap other with at least 1 inch for better results.
+You can stick this to the very first layer on the floor and it is flexible like a sheet cover which you can set yourself on top of the floor, make sure every piece overlaps others with at least 1 inch for better results.

-MLV will add additional mass to the floor which prevents the passing of soundwaves, to learn on Mass loaded vinyl better to check the Detailed guide on Mass Loaded Vinyl (MLV).
+MLV will add additional mass to the floor which prevents the passing of soundwaves, to learn about Mass loaded vinyl better to check the Detailed guide on Mass Loaded Vinyl (MLV).

 Well above 4 ways can really help you to soundproof a house where you are looking for fixing an existing floor no matter it is wooden or tiles floor.